auth0/docs/articles/migrations/index.md

 These endpoints will now accept regular [Access Tokens](/access-token).
 This functionality is available now.

-To get a valid Access Token for these endpoints during authorization, you have to set the **audience** parameter to `https://${account.namespace}/api/v2/`, and the **scope** parameter to the scopes required by each endpoint.
+To get a valid Access Token for these endpoints during authorization, you have to set the **audience** parameter to `https://${account.namespace}/api/v2/` and the **scope** parameter to the scopes required by each endpoint.

 For example, the [GET /api/v2/users/{id} endpoint](/api/management/v2#!/Users/get_users_by_id) requires two scopes: `read:users` and `read:user_idp_tokens`.
 For detailed steps and code samples, see [How to get an Access Token](/tokens/access-token#how-to-get-an-access-token).

 :::panel-warning Account Linking exception
 There are two ways of invoking the [POST/api/v2/users/{id}/identities](/api/management/v2#!/Users/post_identities) endpoint (follow the link for details).
-The use case where we send the **user_id** to link with, as part of the payload **will not available for Access Tokens issued to end users**.
+The use case where we send the **user_id** to link with, as part of the payload, **will not be available for Access Tokens issued to end users**.
 This use case requires a Dashboard Admin token.
 The other use case, where the second identity is established by attaching an ID Token, can be used with a valid Access Token, as described above.
 :::

 Applications must be updated by June 1, 2018, when the ability to use ID Tokens will be disabled.
 Migration guides will be available by February 2018.

 #### Am I affected by the change?

-If you are currently using [id tokens](/tokens/id-token) to access any part of the Management API, your application will need to be updated.
+If you are currently using [ID Tokens](/tokens/id-token) to access any part of the Management API, your application will need to be updated.

 If you have any questions, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT}).